 Figure 1-1 is a simplified representation of what is involved.
 Desktop applications can target Windows 7, Windows 8, or Windows Vista.
-Windows 8 apps execute only with Windows 8 and you must have Visual Studio 2012 installed under Windows 8 to develop them.
-Windows 8 apps communicate with the operating system through the Windows Runtime, WinRT.
+Windows Store apps execute only with Windows 8 and its successors and you must have Visual Studio 2013 installed under Windows 8 or later to develop them.
+Windows Store apps communicate with the operating system through the Windows Runtime, WinRT.
 I'll introduce you to programming Windows 8 applications in Chapter 18.